meilisearch/documentation/guides/main_concepts/relevancy.md

 asc(release_date)
 ```

-The following example will create a rule that makes movies with a good rank more relevant than others.
+The following example will create a rule that makes movies with a good rank more relevant than movies with a lower rank.
 Movies with a higher ranking will appear first.

 ```
 desc(movie_ranking)